awslabs/sbt-aws/docs/public/README.md

   "source": "controlPlaneEventSource",
   "detail-type": "offboardingRequest",
   "detail": {
+    "tenantId": "guid string",
+    "tenantRegistrationId": "registration-guid-string",
-    // <entire tenant object>
+    // <rest of tenant object including registration data>
   }
 }
 ```

 #### Tenant Deprovision Success

 The application plane emits this event upon completion of offboarding.
 Similar to provision success event, its contents are determined by the environment variables identified by their key in the `environmentVariablesToOutgoingEvent` parameter.
+The event includes both the tenant and registration identifiers, along with status updates related to the deprovisioning process.

 ##### Sample deprovision success event